Accessibility Plan 2026-2028

 • Our goal for procurement is to modernize our procurement practices so that the goods and services we procure are accessible.

-• Our goal for the design and delivery of products are services is to review each product and service to determine how we can identify, remove, and prevent barriers.
+• Our goal for the design and delivery of products and services is to continue to review each product and service to determine how we can further integrate accessibility features.

 An Overview of CCOHS